Melt and Pour Soap: An Expert Guide to Making It at Home

 The cold process method of soap-making (a more traditional method) is done by combining oils and lye.
 This causes a chemical reaction called saponification.
 The benefit of melt and pour soap is that the soap base has already gone through that process, meaning you don't have to handle lye and there's no need to cure the soap-it's ready to use as soon as it's cooled and hardened.
 As such, this soapmaking method is more family-friendly, as well.

-Glycerin soap base: Glycerin is a natural byproduct of the saponification process.
+The base for this melt and pour soap is glycerin ($17.19, amazon.com), which is a natural byproduct of the saponification process.
 In it, the glycerin is distilled into a clear bar of soap that can be melted down, and customized with colors and scents to suit your personal tastes.
 These bases often contain super-nourishing components like shea butter, argan oil, or olive oil to enrich the skin.

 How to Make Melt and Pour Soap

-Note: This is a base recipe, only.
+An important note: This is a base recipe, only.
 The step-by-step instructions of individual projects may vary.
 Before you begin, assemble your ingredients.
-If needed, prepare safety gear such as goggles, gloves, and long sleeves.
-Cover your work surface with newspaper.
+If needed, prepare safety gear such as goggles, gloves, and long sleeves, and be sure to cover your work surface with newspaper.

-Carefully, pour melted soap into mold.
+Start by weighing the glycerin soap base in a heatproof container, chopping into smaller pieces with a cutting tool, if needed.
+Then, heat glycerin in a microwave on high, stirring at 15-second intervals, until it's completely melted.
+Add any extra ingredients—such as essential oils or color additives-stirring to combine.
+Next, carefully, pour the melted soap into mold.
 Try not to splash the soap or get too many bubbles.
 (Note: If you do get bubbles in the soap, lightly spray the top of bar soaps with rubbing alcohol.)
 Let cool and harden completely (anywhere from a few hours up to overnight) before popping from the mold.